TheBlueManCoding/RouterTable/README.md

 # RouterTable
 CAUTION: This project only builds in VisualMicro plugin for Atmel Studio at the moment.
+         For prebuild versions take a look into the bin folder. if you miss a configuration i can add it.

 This Project is a command unit for a router table:
  - control the router bit height(Z axis)